MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/demo-environment.md

     Next, you move to the Power Platform to prepare the demo environment.
 3. Sign into the [Power Platform Admin Center](https://admin.powerplatform.microsoft.com/environments) with the same admin credentials.
-4. In the list of environments, choose the trial environment, and then choose the **Convert to production** action.
+4. In the list of environments, choose the trial environment, and then select the **Convert to production** action.

     > [!NOTE]
     > The trial environment will have the Type field set to *Trial (29 days)*.
 Do not convert the default environment.

     After a few minutes, the trial environment is converted to a production environment, and the Type field changes to *Production*.
-5. Choose the converted environment again, and then choose the **Convert to sandbox** action.
+5. Choose the converted environment again, and then select the **Convert to sandbox** action.

 We recommend that you convert the environment to a sandbox environment for demo purposes.
 In the sandbox environment, you can:

 * Reset the environment without any Dynamics 365 apps, which effectively gives you an empty Dataverse database to connect to using the **Set up Dataverse connection** assisted setup if you want to integrate [!INCLUDE [prod_short](../includes/prod_short.md)] just to Dataverse.

-  For more information, see [Reset environment](/power-platform/admin/reset-environment) in the Power Platform docs, and [Integrating with Microsoft Dataverse](/dynamics365/business-central/admin-common-data-service) in the business functionality content for [!INCLUDE [prod_short](../includes/prod_short.md)].
+  Learn more at [Reset environment](/power-platform/admin/reset-environment) in the Power Platform docs, and [Integrating with Microsoft Dataverse](/dynamics365/business-central/admin-common-data-service) in the business functionality content for [!INCLUDE [prod_short](../includes/prod_short.md)].
 * Reset the environment with specific Dynamics 365 apps with or without sample data to demo to various audiences.
-For more information, see [Reset environment](/power-platform/admin/reset-environment).
+Learn more at [Reset environment](/power-platform/admin/reset-environment).

   For example, when you reset the sandbox environment, you can choose to deploy Sales enterprise and demo integration between [!INCLUDE [prod_short](../includes/prod_short.md)] and the full capabilities of Dynamics 365 Sales.
-For more information, see [Integrating with Dynamics 365 Sales](/dynamics365/business-central/admin-prepare-dynamics-365-for-sales-for-integration#integrating-through-dataverse) in the business functionality content.
+Learn more at [Integrating with Dynamics 365 Sales](/dynamics365/business-central/admin-prepare-dynamics-365-for-sales-for-integration#integrating-through-dataverse) in the business functionality content.

 ## Demo in a sandbox environment

 You can set up tailored demo environments in a sandbox environment if you already have a [!INCLUDE [prod_short](../includes/prod_short.md)] tenant.
 For example, to show two different implementations of a capability, or to illustrate an integration point.

 > [!NOTE]
 > Sandboxes are limited in functionality, including performance.
-For more information, see [Sandbox environments](environment-types.md#sandbox-environments).
+Learn more in [Sandbox environments](environment-types.md#sandbox-environments).

-Starting in February 2022, partners can request dedicated licenses to set up additional sandbox environments.
-For more information, see [Partner sandboxes](environment-types.md#partnersandbox).
+Starting in February 2022, partners can request dedicated licenses to set up more sandbox environments.
+Learn more in [Partner sandboxes](environment-types.md#partnersandbox).

-## See also
+## Related information

 [Preparing Test Environments of [!INCLUDE[prod_long](../developer/includes/prod_long.md)]](test-environment.md)
 [Trials and Subscriptions](trials-subscriptions.md)